I'm just Friday, folks, on the EIB Network live from the Southern Command in sunny South Florida.

 But Obama doesn't like these town hall things.

-Now he originally said, Oh, yeah, we'll talk to McCain about this, we'll be glad to do this.
+Now, he originally said, oh, yeah, we'll talk to McCain about this.

 But he doesn't like them because they're not controlled events.

-You know, a town hall meeting, as many as McCain wants to do.
+You know, a town hall meeting as many as McCain wants to do.

 You can't ask me about that.

-I'll bet he doesn't agree to as many of these town hall meetings as he is letting on that he will agree to.
+So I'll bet he doesn't agree to as many of these town hall meetings as he is letting on that he will agree to.

-The only way he's going to agree to them is if a friendly network like CNN or MSNBC controls these things and has a role in selecting the voters, quote unquote, that get in there.
+The only way he's going to agree to him is if a friendly network like CNN or MSNBC controls these things and has a role in selecting the voters, quote unquote, that get in there.

-Your phone calls are next because it's open line Friday back after this.
+Brief time out here, folks, your phone calls are next because it's Open Line Friday back after this.

 I guess Hillary throwing stones at the guy out there.